rwydaegh/goliat/README.md

 }
 ```

-For other citation formats, please refer to the "Cite this repository" button on the main page of our GitHub repository or to our Zenodo records.
+For other citation formats, please refer to the "Cite this repository" button on the main page of our GitHub repository.

 ## License